Find Duplicate Songs by Title, Artist, Album, and Genre

 Method 2: Manual Tag Comparison

-Manual tag comparison involves reviewing metadata such as Title, Artist, and Album.
+Manual tag comparison involves reviewing metadata such as Title, Artist, Album, and Genre.
 While effective for small collections, it becomes impractical for large libraries.

 Steps: